fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Having written a nice application it's time to think about how we're going to deploy it to the use of real users.

 In [part 3](/en/part3/deploying_app_to_internet) of this course, we did this by simply <i>pushing the git repository</i> to the servers of the cloud provider [Heroku](https://www.heroku.com/home).
-It is pretty simple to release software in Heroku at least compared to many other type of hosting setups but it still contains risks: nothing prevents us from accidently pushing broken code to production.
+It is pretty simple to release software in Heroku at least compared to many other types of hosting setups but it still contains risks: nothing prevents us from accidentally pushing broken code to production.

 Next, we're going to look at the principles of making a deployment safely and some of the principles of deploying software on both a small and large scale.